Symphony No. 2 (Brahms): I. Allegro non troppo

-The cellos and double-basses start the first-movement sonata form in a tranquil mood by introducing the first phrase of the principal theme, which is continued by the horns.
+The cellos and double-basses start the first-movement sonata form in a tranquil mood and "serene" mood by introducing the first phrase of the principal theme, which is continued by the horns.
 The woodwinds develop the section and other instruments join in.
 A new melody, based on the three opening notes, appears in the violins, imitated by the woodwind.
 This gradually progresses to a full-bodied forte (at bar 58).
-At bar 82, the violas and cellos introduce the movement's second "Lullaby" theme in F-sharp minor, which eventually moves to A major.
+At bar 82, the violas and cellos introduce the movement's second "Lullaby" theme in F♯ minor, which eventually moves to A major.

 The development begins with a restatement of the opening theme, which modulates through several keys.
 A fugal passage follows, based on a fragment of this theme.
 It is interrupted by the three-note motive from the first bar, first in the woodwind and brass, then in diminished form in the strings.
 This gives way to mysterious statements of the violin melody in minor keys, interspersed with the opening figure of the horn theme.
 The music builds to a climax, with the orchestra playing this two-note figure fortissimo, before dying away unexpectedly.

-The recapitulation begins at bar 302, with the second theme returning at bar 350.
+The recapitulation begins at bar 302 in D minor, with the second theme returning at bar 350.
 The principal theme and violin melody are played simultaneously, before the transition to the second theme.
 Towards the conclusion of the movement, Brahms marked bar 497 as in tempo, sempre tranquillo, and it is this mood which pervades the remainder of the movement as it closes in the home key of D major.

 The second theme's opening bars are recognizable for their passing resemblance to Wiegenlied, Op.
 49, the tune commonly referred to as "Brahms's Lullaby".
 It is introduced at bar 82 and is continually brought back, reshaped and changed both rhythmically and harmonically.